-- 1. If a student is prevented from taking part in a test or partial test due to force majeure, and if academic progress is seriously affected as a result, the Exam Board may decide to allow the student to take the test or partial test at another time.
+- If a student is prevented from taking part in a test or partial test due to force majeure, and if academic progress is seriously affected as a result, the Exam Board may decide to allow the student to take the test or partial test at another time.
 To this end, the student can submit a written and reasoned request to the Exam Board.
 This request must be submitted to the Exam Board no later than 5 working days after the test or partial test in question. - 2.
 Force majeure applies in the event that it is impossible to perform an obligation for causes not attributable to the defaulting person in question.

-Article 4.11 Resit
+Article 4.11 Re-sit

 - 1. One resit will be offered in the same academic year for every test or partial test.
-The course syllabus of the relevant unit of study states when resits will be held for every test or partial test.
-In case a resit for a test or partial test cannot take place in the same academic year because a resit would not reasonably fit within the education programme due to the specific nature of a unit of study, this will be stipulated in the course syllabus. - 2.
+The module description of the relevant unit of study states when resits will be held for every test or partial test.
+In case a resit for a test or partial test cannot take place in the same academic year because a resit would not reasonably fit within the education program due to the specific nature of a unit of study, this will be stipulated in the module description.
+When a resit of a portfolio is not possible in the same academic year as it does not reasonably fit, a repair assignment will be offered to those students that failed the portfolio. - 2.
 The student may participate in the same test or partial test no more than twice per academic year, insofar as the test or partial test is held on more than two occasions per academic year.
-The student may resit tests passed with satisfactory marks in the academic year in which these were attained or in the following academic year.
-The student is not permitted to resit tests passed with satisfactory marks in subsequent years.
+The student may re-sit tests passed with satisfactory marks in the academic year in which these were attained or in the following academic year.
+The student is not permitted to re-sit tests passed with satisfactory marks in subsequent years.
 Tests cannot be retaken after the exam has been issued. - 3.
 For cumulative tests, the resit consists of one (partial) test. - 4.
-The highest result achieved applies to resits of tests and partial tests. - 5.
-In special cases, the Exam Board may decide to derogate from the provisions in paragraphs 1, 2 and 3 and allow an additional resit.
+For the resit of a portfolio that takes the form of a repair assignment the highest result possible is a 7,0.
+For the resit of a portfolio which is marked with a 'good', 'pass, or 'fail' and takes the form of a repair assignment the highest result possible is a 'pass'. - 5.
+In special cases, the Exam Board may decide to derogate from the provisions in paragraphs 1, 2 and 3 and allow an additional re-sit.
 This may be the case, for example, when academic progress is compromised by force majeure.
 To this end, the student can submit a written and reasoned request to the Exam Board.